hira-edu/brainliest/docs/dev/worklog.md

 > **Coordination Log**
 > This document is the SSOT for intra-team updates between Codex (repo owner) and Claude Sonnet 4.5.
 Every session must append at the top.

+- Persisted AI explanation generations through the Drizzle repository and surfaced an admin log/API for auditing.
+- Added pagination to `/api/explanations` and updated the admin activity view to read from the shared endpoint instead of direct repository access.
 - Completed Radix migration of composite library (`Modal`, `Dialog`, `Dropdown`, `Tooltip`) with co-located tests/stories and demo routes.
 - Rounded out Radix composite coverage with Tabs, Accordion, Popover, and Toast (tests, stories, dedicated demo routes).
 - Added Playwright harness + end-to-end specs covering composite and feedback demo routes.